 An Holistic Approach

 Just like every threat has its unique characteristics, so does every pipeline.
-Approaching pipeline crack management for pipelines with a “big picture” mindset allows operators to adopt the most effective way to “take control of cracks.”
+Approaching crack detection and assessment for pipelines with a “big picture” mindset allows operators to adopt the most effective way to “take control of cracks.”

-The ROSEN Group has created a pipeline crack management framework that is a consolidation of current industry best practices and the most advanced pipeline crack inspection solutions with the knowledge of subject-matter experts.
-It outlines all the key elements needed to develop a comprehensive and justifiable crack management program.
-It is a systematic, collaborative approach effective for managing even the most challenging forms of cracking.
+The ROSEN Group has created a Pipeline Integrity Framework for Cracking that is a consolidation of current industry best practices and the most advanced pipeline crack inspection solutions with the knowledge of subject-matter experts.
+It outlines all the key elements needed to develop a comprehensive and justifiable integrity management program.
+It is a systematic, collaborative approach effective for assessing even the most challenging forms of cracking.